wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

     if (root->val == start || root->val == dest) return root;

-    // recursing for left subtree
+    // recurse for left subtree
     TreeNode* left = getLCA(root->left, start, dest);
-    // recursing for right subtree
+    // recurse for right subtree
     TreeNode* right = getLCA(root->right, start, dest);

     // if both are not null, this node is LCA